-Government is now consulting on how partner organisations can work together more effectively in protected landscapes and it is widely recognised that we need strengthened management plans to secure greater ambition for our special landscapes and to better reflect all parts of society.
+At the time of writing, the Government is consulting on how partner organisations can work together more effectively in protected landscapes.
+It is also widely recognised that strengthened management plans would secure greater ambition for our special landscapes and to better reflect all parts of society.
+This Plan takes account of the proposed direction in the Government consultation and is written in anticipation of a strengthened role for management plans and requirement for public bodies to work more collaboratively going forward.